De: "leopold pander" <firstname.lastname@example.org>

 It must have been in the afternoon of December 24th 1944, after more than a year imprisonment in Weihsien camp that her husband suggested that it would be a good idea to go to the Christmas eve celebration, that very night.

 She would have gone anyway, but she went.
-The church was crowded --- certainly as crowded as shown on Father Schmid's sketch --- and the X'mas ceremony began, --- and, --- all of a sudden, a voice from somewhere, started singing the "Ave Maria" in solo.
+The church was crowded --- certainly as crowded as shown on Father Schmid's sketch --- and the X'mas ceremony began, --- and, --- all of a sudden, a voice from somewhere, started singing a Christmas Carol (?) in solo.
 All were listening --- and our Mom recognised our Dad's voice.
 She had tears in her eyes and was very proud of her husband.

 Our Dad, when he was much younger (he was 47 at the time), loved the opera and went to listen whenever he could.
 Especially when he was in Paris, or London.
 When he came to China and when he could afford it, singing became a hobby (a passion) and he took singing lessons.
 He did so well that, one day, his teacher asked him to sing in public for a recital he was organising for a few friends.
 Our Dad refused.
 He said that a bank manager could not afford to make a fool of himself in public.